haodoo/haodoo-classic/README.md

 This repo holds the core artifacts and files for the website, Haodoo.net.
 Using these files, one can construct a website that serves out the e-books via a browser interface.

-Haodoo_Content_Mapping.sql contains a catalog table that describes the classification and location of the e-books on the website.
+Haodoo_Catalog_Table.csv contains a catalog table that describes the classification and location of the e-books on the website.
 Only entries with a category name assigned are books that are visible on the website.
 If an entry has [NA] as the category name, this entry is likely a duplicate or an orphan file on the server.

 Using the book《楚留香傳奇．午夜蘭花》with a book_code of 173 as an example: